 Retirement is a significant life event that requires careful planning and preparation.
 One of the most important aspects of retirement planning is figuring out how to generate income during your post-work years.
 In this article, we will discuss some wise retirement income strategies that can help you make the most of your retirement savings.

 Harry and Sally both earned high incomes and liked to live the good life.
 They leased higher end European cars, took two-week exotic vacations almost every year, and lived in a house much larger than they truly needed.
 To accomplish this lifestyle, they put off retirement savings.
 Now in their forties, Harry and Sally are realizing they have some catching up to do.
-Listed below are a few things to consider:
+Six things to consider are: